8 points for progress over jumps

 Please note that the height data obtained corresponds to the position of the strap in relation to the ground and not the height of your obstacle.

-It is recommended to limit yourself to 50 jumps per session and 80 jumps per week.
-Obviously, this advice should be qualified according to the height of the obstacles.
-Between cavalettis and 1.60m obstacles, there is a wide margin!
+We recommend limiting yourself to 50 jumps per session and 80 jumps per week.
+Of course, this advice depends on the height of the obstacles.
+Between cavalettis and 1.60 m obstacles, there's plenty of room for improvement!

-The interest of these measurements is to to quantify the effort made by the horse.
-The height of the jump is of course not the only relevant data, but it does give an indication of the energy required by the horse to rise and clear the proposed bar, and it allows (as the rider generally knows at least approximately the height of the obstacle) to to be aware of the horse's tendencies
+The purpose of these measurements is to quantify the effort by the horse.
+Jump height is not, of course, the only relevant datum, but it does give an indication of the energy required by the horse to rise and clear the proposed bar, and (as the rider generally knows at least approximately the height of the obstacle) it enables us to the horse's tendencies

-Sometimes the rider can be misled by sensations of power and speed and therefore overestimate the jump height of an energetic horse with a good kick, or on the contrary underestimate that of a less tense horse.
-The sensor makes it possible to quantify objectively The sensor allows the rider to have access to this data, which would otherwise only be available through video analysis with prior calibration.
+Sometimes, riders can be fooled by sensations of power and speed, and overestimate the jump height of an energetic horse with a good kick, or underestimate that of a less tense horse.
+The sensor makes it possible to objectively quantify which the rider would otherwise only have access to via video analysis with prior calibration.

 2) Shocks absorbed at reception

-This is why Seaver also quantifies the total energy of the landing shocks.
-It is a complementary data that allows you to realise the effort absorbed by your horse's limbs (mainly the front legs).
-Indeed, at the end of each jump, part of the mechanical energy due to the movement is conserved and re-used in the forward movement.
-But some of it is dissipated both through the ground and the Equine damping system.
+This is why Seaver also quantifies the total energy of landing shocks.
+It's an additional piece of data that gives you an idea of the effort absorbed by your horse's limbs (mainly the front legs).
+At the end of each jump, part of the mechanical energy generated by the movement is conserved and re-employed in the forward movement.
+But some is dissipated both by the ground and by the equine equine damping system.

-In this way, the spread of the heels, the sinking of thethird phalanx into the foot pad and the extension of the tendons of the forelegs will help to cushion your weight and that of your horse.
-Of course, the floor quality plays an important role in reducing the forces involved; this is why the flooring too hard or on the contrary too deepor unevenare to be avoided.
+Thus, the spread of the heels, the sinking of the3rd phalanx into the plantar pad and the extension of the foreleg tendons will help cushion your weight and that of your horse.
+Of course, the ground quality plays a major role in reducing the forces at play; that's why surfaces that are overly hard surfaces or on the contrary too deepor unevenare to be avoided.

-The higher and stronger your horse jumps, the more vertical the landing and the greater the shock absorbed.
-However, the The data obviously varies according to the horse.l, and the characteristics of each jump.
+The higher and harder your horse jumps, the more vertical the landing and the greater the shock absorbed.
+However, the obviously vary according to the horse and thel, and the characteristics of each jump.

-It is the average over the session that provides an indication of the stresses imposed on the locomotor system.
-Thus, in a classic session, one should try to stay below 70kJ in total.
-On courses of 12-15 obstacles at heights greater than 130cm, this value will frequently be exceeded.
-This is not a problem, you just need to be aware of the intensity of the exercise.
-Adapt the grounds and care and try not to repeat these strenuous efforts too closely.
-This will allow you to to preserve the physical capital as much as possible of the athlete.
+The average over the session provides an indication of the stress imposed on the locomotor system..
+In a classic session, for example, we aim to stay below 70kJ in total.
+On courses of 12-15 obstacles at heights of over 130cm, this value will frequently be exceeded.
+This is not a serious problem; you simply need to be aware of the intensity of the exercise.
+Adapt the grounds and care and try not to repeat these demanding efforts too closely together.
+This will enable you to preserve the athlete's physical of the athlete.

-The symmetry of the hind leg drive provides information on the health of the locomotor system of the jumping horse.
-This score reflects the left/right symmetry of the propulsion.
-That is, it analyses how well your horse uses his back and hindquarters to push himself over the obstacle.
-For a perfect horse, on each jump the score should be 50% I 50% for both hind legs.
-This means that the horse exercises the The same force on each limb at the moment of the call.
+The symmetry of the hind leg thrust provides information on the health of the jumping horse's musculoskeletal system.
+This score reflects the left/right symmetry of propulsion.
+In other words, it analyzes how your horse uses his back and hindquarters to push himself over the obstacle.
+For a perfect horse, on each jump the note should be 50% I 50% for the 2 hindlegs.
+This means that the horse exerts the same force on each of its limbs at the moment of the call..
 He then rises straight along his axis.

 However, it's not uncommon to get a lower score on certain jumps during the session.
 Don't let this worry you.
 This is the case, for example, when a horse is worried about a new obstacle or a piece of scenery.
 He will then abruptly change trajectory as he approaches it.
 Or in the case of a wrong place.
 In this situation, it won't always be the same hind leg that's "weak".
 That is, the one with the lowest percentageFor example, the right hind leg in the illustration above.

-Indeed a Asymmetrical thrusting may indicate discomfort or pain in a hind leg or back.
-This can sometimes also be the result of a concern in a foreleg or shoulder.
-As the horse anticipates and seeks to reduce the pain on landing.
-Detecting this type of problem as early as possible generally allows for better management.
-If necessary, a faster recovery.
-The more the horse jumps and functions in its asymmetry, the more likely it is to aggravate the problem.
-He may also want to compensate and therefore risk creating further damage.
+An asymmetrical asymmetrical thrust may indicate discomfort or pain in a hind leg or back.
+It can also be the result of a problem in a front leg or shoulder.
+As the horse anticipates and seeks to reduce the pain to come on landing.
+Detecting this type of problem as early as possible generally means better treatment.
+And, if necessary, faster recovery.
+The more the horse jumps and functions in its asymmetry, the greater the risk of aggravating the problem.
+He may also want to compensate, and so run the risk of creating further lesions.

-In addition to the health aspect, the jump indicators also provide information on the jumps made from a more technical point of view.
-By detailing the data for each jump, and associating it with the profile of the obstacle jumped, it is easy to see how the jump was performed.This is a good way to analyse the situation and improve future jumps.
+In addition to the health aspect, jump indicators also provide more technical information on the jumps made.
+By detailing the data specific to each jump, and associating it with the profile of the obstacle jumped, it's easy to analyse the situation and improve future jumps.to analyze the situation and improve future jumps.

 4) The angle and amplitude of the jump: its parabola

-First of all, it should be kept in mind that the sensor does not detect the obstacle being jumped.
-The height indicated for each jump is the maximum height the sensor has reached (i.e. the sternum of the horse) during the jump.
-Depending on the horse and the jump profile, this height is 20 to 50cm higher than the actual height of the jumped obstacle.
-This is even taking into account the space occupied by the front legs and the margin left.
+First of all, bear in mind that the sensor does not detect the obstacle crossed.
+The height indicated for each jump corresponds to the maximum height at which the sensor (i.e. the horse's sternum) during the jump.
+Depending on the horse and the obstacle profile, this height is 20 to 50cm higher than the actual height of the obstacle jumped.
+And that's even taking into account the space occupied by the forelegs and the margin left.

 For a young horse, or a very demonstrative animal, the margin can be much higher.
 This is also the case for holes or unbarred rivers, for example.
 In the photo opposite, for a bar at 95cm (in blue), the height detected will be around 120cm, as the added margin (in red) is close to 25cm.
 This doesn't mean that the horse cleared 120cm with its limbs.
 Indeed, his limbs were probably hanging a little lower.
 But he did cross them with his sternum.
 To find out more, read our article on jump height functionality.

-The sensor also does not detect the position of the obstacle in relation to the jump made.
+Nor does the sensor detect the position of the obstacle in relation to the jump made.

-For horses that have a tendency to shift their trajectory (forward or backward), a fault can be committed even though the height of the jump is greater than the height of the obstacle.
-This is the case for horses that are still in the upward phase or already in the downward phase above the bar.
-The top of the trajectory is no longer above the obstacle, or if he leaves a foot dragging.
+For horses with a tendency to shift their trajectory (forwards or backwards), a fault can be committed even though the height of the jump is greater than that of the obstacle.
+This is the case for horses still in the ascent phase or already in the descent phase above the bar.
+The top of the trajectory is no longer above the obstacle, or if he leaves one foot dragging.
 For these situations, the rider's feeling, the coach's eye and possibly video assistance will be necessary.
 For all others, Seaver data comes to the rescue!

 The first feature to be analyzed jump by jump is jump trajectory: height, reach and angle of attack.
 For an oxer or a volée jump, the angle of attack will be smaller than for a vertical of corresponding height, and the reach will be greater.
 Indeed, on a vertical, the horse will have to cover less ground than on an oxer (because the oxer is wider).